CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 6. To see current assignments, click on **Assignments** from the left navigation pane under **Authoring**.
 Policy initiatives have a different name for the assignments, for example:

-    - *Microsoft Defender for Cloud default*
+    - *Defender for Cloud default*

-7. Click on **Microsoft Defender for Cloud default** to see the assignment details.
+7. Click on **Defender for Cloud default** to see the assignment details.

 ### Exercise 3: Create resource exemption for a recommendation